+'''

-- % module load gnutools - % gtkwave <design>.vcd
+% gtkwave <design>.vcd

+'''

 You can insert behavior instances (such as Main.r and Main.s) into the waveform display to observe their traced behavior over time.
-Submit such waveform plots for (1)-(4).
+Submit such waveform plots as part of your explanations for behavior seen in (1)-(4).

-Problem 1.3: Language Semantics
+Problem 1.2: Discrete-Event Language Semantics